 Helen of Bikini

-Beckton smoked a cigarette himself while Newkirk scribbled down a long note for his factory chief.
+Beckton lit a cigarette himself while Newkirk scribbled down a long note for his factory chief.

 "It is a shame.
 I was almost finished with this.
 We put Fireball in a Bofors cannon - quite a lot better than Firebolts coming out of a Browning machine gun."

 "We'll have someone follow up to make sure it gets finished, but you were wasted here and you know it.
 Anyone to recommend?"

 The academic shrugged, pulling another sheaf of paper from a drawer with deft movements of a ghostly hand.
 He kept writing without a pause and the other hand disappeared after neatly closing the drawer.

 Agent Beckton coughed discreetly.